Autologous stem cell transplant

 - Taking medications to increase the number of stem cells in your blood.
 You'll receive medications that cause your stem cells to increase in number and to move out of your bone marrow and into your blood, where they can be easily collected.

-Filtering stem cells from your blood (apheresis).
+Filtering stem cells from your blood.
 For stem cell collection, a needle is inserted into a vein in your arm to draw out your blood.
 A machine filters out the stem cells and the rest of your blood is returned to your body.

 A preservative is added to your stem cells and then they're frozen and stored for later use.

 Undergoing high doses of cancer treatment (conditioning).
 During the conditioning process, you'll receive high doses of chemotherapy or radiation therapy — or sometimes both treatments — to kill your cancer cells.
-Which treatment you undergo depends on your disease and your particular situation.
+The treatments you undergo depend on your disease and your particular situation.

 The cancer treatments used during the conditioning process carry a risk of side effects.
 Talk with your doctor about what you can expect from your treatment.